 It is important to ensure the right combination of keywords appear in these fields.

 According to ComboApp, the app title is one of the most important Play Store ranking factors because unlike the App Store, the Google Play Store does not have a keyword search field.
 This means that Google will rank the text that appears at the very top of your app title first.
 Consequently, your app title should include the primary keyword you want to rank for since that’s the first and most important ranking factor Google will use when showing results to Android users.

 There is one more reason why your app title should include the primary keyword.
 According to data from Mobile Action, 82% of app store users do not look past the first 25 search results.
 So if by any means your app title doesn’t include the most relevant keyword, your app will never make it in front of your ideal users.

 Once you figured out the perfect title for your app, you should move on to creating a robust short app description.
 Here, again, you are limited by the brevity expected from this field.
 The short description is limited to 80 characters and is what your potential user sees before clicking on Read More.

 Finally, the long description has a four thousand character limit.
-According to App Radar, the short description and the first paragraph of the long description are key to determining your Google Play app ranking.
+The short description and the first paragraph of the long description are key to determining your Google Play app ranking.

 To bottomline it, ranking organically in the Android App store is no small feat.
 Most app developers ignore the importance of this step.